Exceptionally high carrier mobility in hexagonal diamond: Introduction

 Diamond, long prized as a gemstone, is also regarded as the ``ultimate'' wide-bandgap semiconductor material because of its excellent physical properties~\cite{Wort2008}.
 While most semiconductors may show good performance in certain properties, they often face inherent limitations in other critical characteristics.
 For example, GaAs has high electron mobility yet low hole mobility and thermal conductivity~\cite{Blakemore1982}; $\beta$-Ga$_2$O$_3$ has an ultrawide bandgap and large breakdown field, whereas its carrier mobility and thermal conductivity are unsatisfactory~\cite{Galazka2018}.
-In contrast, diamond offers a unique combination of a series of key properties, including its high carrier mobility, high thermal conductivity, ultra-wide bandgap, and high breakdown field~\cite{Wort2008}.
+In contrast, diamond offers a unique combination of a series of key properties, including its high carrier mobility, high thermal conductivity, ultrawide bandgap, and high breakdown field~\cite{Wort2008}.
 These intrinsic characteristics position it at the frontier of future electronics operating under the most extreme conditions of high power, frequency, and temperature~\cite{Shikata2016}.

-In addition to the well-known cubic structure, diamond can also crystallize in the hexagonal phase.
-Hexagonal diamond (h-diamond), also referred to as Lonsdaleite~\cite{Frondel1967}, was both discovered in meteorites~\cite{Hanneman1967} and experimentally synthesized~\cite{Bundy1967} in the 1960s.
-In contrast to cubic diamond (c-diamond) with a stacking sequence of ABCABC{\dots} along the $\langle111\rangle$ crystallographic direction, it exhibits the ABAB{\dots} stacking.
+In addition to the well-known cubic structure, diamond can also crystallise in the hexagonal phase.
+Hexagonal diamond (h-diamond), also referred to as Lonsdaleite~\cite{Frondel1967}, was both discovered in meteorites~\cite{Hanneman1967} and experimentally synthesised~\cite{Bundy1967} in the 1960s.
+In contrast to cubic diamond (c-diamond) with a stacking sequence of ABCABC{\dots} along the $\langle111\rangle$ directions, it exhibits an ABAB{\dots} stacking.
 Although far less explored than the well-known cubic phase, existing studies have shown that the properties of h-diamond are comparable to, or even superior to, those of c-diamond.
-For example, Pan \textit{et al.}~\cite{Pan2009} have revealed a 58\% higher indentation strength of h-diamond than that of its cubic counterpart.
-Regarding the lattice thermal conductivity, studies on h-diamond report scattered values~\cite{Zhang2025,Shi2021,Chakraborty2018}, which are approximately 20--30\% lower than that of c-diamond, yet still considerably outperform most of the known materials.
+For example, Pan \textit{et al.}~\cite{Pan2009} revealed a 58\% higher indentation strength of h-diamond than that of its cubic counterpart.
+Regarding lattice thermal conductivity, studies on h-diamond report scattered values~\cite{Zhang2025,Shi2021,Chakraborty2018}, which are approximately 20--30\% lower than that of c-diamond, yet still considerably higher than those of most known semiconductors.